 What Can I Expect During the Procedure?

 In order to anchor the “artificial root” into or on your jawbone, Dr. Adesanya must perform surgery.
 The procedure is conducted in his office with a local anesthetic.
 The procedure may be conducted across two or more visits.
 Here’s why.

 The first part of the procedure requires Dr. Adesanya to conduct surgery in order to place the artificial root.
 Before placing the ceramic tooth, the artificial root needs to effectively assimilate into the gumline and the jawbone needs to heal completely.
 However, for those that have exceptional bone quality, it may be possible to place the artificial root and the replacement tooth in one appointment.

 Looking for a few reasons to justify implants over the alternatives?
 Here are four reasons to consider dental implants.

 A side-effect of tooth loss is bone loss.
 When you lose even a single tooth, the bone below starts to recede, causing an uneven facial structure.

-Dental implants are the only tooth replacement procedure that allow you to retain your bone structure by preserving natural tooth tissue.
-Conventional bridgework requires reducing the tooth structure of the adjacent teeth but with dental implants, you can avoid that.
+Dental implants are the only tooth replacement procedure that allows you to retain your bone structure by preserving natural tooth tissue.
+Conventional bridgework requires reducing the tooth structure of the adjacent teeth but with dental fixtures, you can avoid that.
 Who knew the solution was that simple?